 Your boat emergency kit should include the following:

 - Survival Gear

 - First Aid Supplies

 There are some essentials that every boater should have, but there is a lot of room to personalize your kit for your specific needs.
-Many of the items that you pack will depend on where and when you are going on your excursion.
+Many of the items you pack will depend on where and when you are going on your excursion.

 The items listed below are required to have onboard recreational boats but should be part of your emergency kit anyway.
-The exact requirements depend on the size and type of vessel you have and the time of day that you are on the water, so look over the regulations to be sure you comply.
+The exact requirements depend on the size and type of vessel you have and the time of day you are on the water, so look over the regulations to be sure you comply.

 Picking out and buying a life jacket can be a headache.
 There are standard ones, inflatable ones, and even hybrids.
-Not only that, but just having a life jacket on board isn’t quite enough.
+Not only that, but having a life jacket on board isn’t enough.
 Each person needs to have a life jacket that fits properly.
 It’s the right fit that makes a life jacket life-saving.

 Visual Distress Signals (VDS)